ski-matic/TrendingMovies/README.md

   - It should be scrollable
 - If a detail overlay is shown and the screen is rotated the overlay disappears
 - If a search is executed, and then the screen is rotated, the search is cleared
+- After a search, sometimes when dismissing a detail popup, the keyboard will pop back up

 ## Features I would do if I had more time
 - Trending call options: